 OHSU and Stanford are hosting case-based sessions every other week, led by physicians from various institutions.
 Rad Onc Virtual Education Rotation (ROVER) is a virtual multi-institutional session reviewing patient cases with radiation oncology physicians and discussing treatment options for each patient case.
 The goal is to review how to treat certain disease-specific cases.
 Learn more here: https://www.radoncvirtual.com/

-The Department of Radiation Medicine offers RADT 709A, a four-week in-person elective, for visiting students for the summer and fall of 2021.
-A virtual two-week elective for visiting students is in the process of being approved.
+The Department of Radiation Medicine offers RADT 709A, a four-week in-person elective, and RADT 710RE, a two-week virtual elective, for visiting students for the summer and fall of 2021.
+Learn more about our electives:

 If you have any further questions, please email our Education Program Coordinator.